Data-Centric Foundation Models in Computational Healthcare: A Survey: Data Quantity

 \subsection{Data Augmentation}

-Data augmentation is a common strategy in machine learning that has proven to be effective in addressing the issue of data sample limitation~\cite{shorten2019survey,shorten2021text}.
-Conventional augmentation techniques include resizing, clipping, and flipping for images~\cite{krizhevsky2012imagenet,szegedy2016rethinking,devries2017improved,cubuk2018autoaugment} and synonym replacement, random insertion, and back translation for text~\cite{sennrich2015improving,wei2019eda,xie2020unsupervised,edunov2018understanding}.
+Data augmentation is a common strategy in machine learning for addressing the issue of data sample limitation~\cite{shorten2019survey,shorten2021text}.
+Conventional augmentation techniques include resizing, clipping, and flipping for images~\cite{krizhevsky2012imagenet,szegedy2016rethinking} and synonym replacement, random insertion, and back translation for text~\cite{sennrich2015improving,wei2019eda}.
 Data augmentation has also been applied within the healthcare domain~\cite{kang2023benchmarking,tellez2019quantifying,shen2022randstainna}.
-Yet, these techniques only manipulate the existing data samples and maintain limited information entropy since no external information is introduced beyond the existing data distribution itself.
+Yet, these techniques only manipulate existing data samples and maintain limited information entropy since no external information is introduced beyond the existing data distribution.

 Information-rich generative FMs have brought a remarkable shift to healthcare data augmentation for both imaging and text~\cite{kazerouni2023diffusion,nori2023gpt4-on-medical}.
 Pre-trained with a vast set of knowledge, FMs enable the transfer of general insights to the healthcare domain beyond the scope of limited datasets.